 32 Cranleigh Close is a semi-detached property resting within the suburb of Tuckton, Bournemouth.
 Inside, you will find three bedrooms, comprising of a double bedroom, a twin bedroom and a single bedroom.
 On the first floor there is also a well-presented bathroom, with a bath, separate walk-in shower, basin and WC.
-Additional rooms include a kitchen/diner, a cosy sitting room and a conservatory.
-Outside, you will find ample off-road parking and a delightful enclosed garden.
+Additional rooms include a kitchen/diner, a cosy sitting room with a sofa bed, a conservatory and a ground floor WC.
+Outside, you will find ample off-road parking and a delightful, private, enclosed lawned garden and the property is just 1.6km from the beach..
 32 Cranleigh Close is a quaint cottage for a family getaway.

 Three bedrooms: 1 x king size double (travel cot available on request), 1 x twin, 1 x single.
 Bathroom with bath, separate walk-in shower, basin and WC.
 Second WC on the ground floor.
 Kitchen/diner.
-Sitting room.
+Sitting room, with sofa bed sleeping 2.
 Conservatory.

 Gas central heating.
-Gas oven and hob, dishwasher, microwave, washing machine, TVs.
+Gas oven and hob, dishwasher, microwave, washing machine, WiFi, TVs, DVD player.
 Bed linen and towels inc. in rent.
 Fuel and power inc. in rent.
 Off-road parking.
 Enclosed rear decked garden with partially covered seating area.
-Travel cot available on request.
+Travel cot available on request, please provide your own bedding.
+Highchair available.
 Sorry, no pets and no smoking.
 Shop and pub 5 mins walk.
+Golf within 30 mins drive.
+Please note: No stag/hen or similar.

 Tuckton can be found nestled within the seaside town of Bournemouth, resting on the River Stour.
 Within this village you will find a number of cafes, restaurants, pubs and shops as well as attractions including Tuckton Gardens and Bournemouth Boating Services.
 Close by is the larger town of Bournemouth where you will find a selection of number of museums, amusements and a huge cinema complex, in addition to the sandy beach and coastline.